xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/Configuration/Index.rst

 Category Basic
 ^^^^^^^^^^^^^^
-- **Use Bearer Authentication** : Enables RFC 6750 Bearer Authentication.
+- **Use Bearer Authentication (recommended)** : Enables RFC 6750 Bearer Authentication.
 With this setting enabled, Email is no longer a required field (:ref:`see below for configuration <admin-manual-configuration-bearer-authentication>`).

 - **Email** : The e-mail address associated with the API key.